Hideous!: Production

 The film was shot on location in Romania.

-The film was covered in William Shatner’s FullMoon Fright Night in what William Shatner introduces as “a clammy, goosepimple-covered episode”, a reference to the grotesque-ness of the film’s monsters.
+The film was covered in William Shatner’s FullMoon Fright Night in what William Shatner introduces as “a clammy, goosepimple-covered episode”, a reference to the grotesque-ness of the film's monsters.
 FullMoon Fright Night was a 13-episode television series hosted by William Shatner.
 It aired from August to October, 2002.
 Each episode screened a different film produced and/or directed by Charles Band throughout his career.
 It also featured 8–10 minutes in additional footage of Shatner and his mute, zombie bartender co-host sprinkled throughout.
-Its campy tone reflected the many humorous aspects and campiness of Band’s films, while also relating bits of trivia on each film.
+Its campy tone reflected the many humorous aspects and campiness of Band's films, while also relating bits of trivia on each film.
 For example, Shatner had this to say about Hideous!
 “Here’s a fun fact for you: the creatures in Hideous! are actually an ingenious combination of puppets and computer generated animation.”

-The film’s credits list the Copyright © 1997 Tanna Productions Inc.
+The film's credits list the Copyright © 1997 Tanna Productions Inc.

 Release

-The film was released on VHS and DVD in 1997, with audio commentary with actors Mel Johnson, Jr. and Michael Citriniti, Videozone: "The Making of HIDEOUS!", cast filmographies, and 40 Full Moon trailers.
+The film was released on VHS and DVD in 1997, with audio commentary with actors Mel Johnson Jr. and Michael Citriniti, Videozone: "The Making of HIDEOUS!", cast filmographies, and 40 Full Moon trailers.
 It has since been re-released 3 times; twice on DVD in 2001 and 2003 and once on Blu-Ray in 2018.

 Reception

-The film’s IMDb page currently has 35 Reviews from critics published on various film review websites and blogs in multiple countries.
+The film's IMDb page currently has 35 Reviews from critics published on various film review websites and blogs in multiple countries.
 They are generally mixed to negative.

-TV Guide gave the film 1/4 stars in a review that cites the film’s Romanian shooting locations as being its “most interesting” aspect and criticizes the film’s script and monsters saying that while the dialogue may be semi-witty, exposition is repeated in an attempt to “pad the film to feature length”, and that the creatures are “barely convincing and barely articulated”.
+TV Guide gave the film 1/4 stars in a review that cites the film's Romanian shooting locations as being its “most interesting” aspect and criticizes the film's script and monsters saying that while the dialogue may be semi-witty, exposition is repeated in an attempt to “pad the film to feature length”, and that the creatures are “barely convincing and barely articulated”.

-Rotten Tomatoes currently only holds 1 published critic’s review of the film, calling it “bizarre”, giving it a 1/4 or “Rotten“ (the site requires 5 published reviews before it assigns an official “recognized” score of fresh or rotten).
+Rotten Tomatoes currently only holds 1 published critic's review of the film, calling it “bizarre”, giving it a 1/4 or “Rotten“ (the site requires 5 published reviews before it assigns an official “recognized” score of fresh or rotten).

+Legacy

+Michael Citriniti returned as Dr. Lorca in Demonic Toys 2 and the 2016 series Ravenwolf Towers.
+Dr. Lorca also appears in the fourth issue of Dollman Kills the Full Moon Universe, a crossover comic featuring Brick Bardo from Dollman tracking down different Full Moon monsters and villains to kill, published by Full Moon Comix in 2018.